-This is a mandatory requirement that must be met by all respondents proposing services under this RFP.
+This is a mandatory requirement that must be met by all proposers proposing services under this RFP.

 A copy of SETA's Pre-qualification Requirements is included in Section III of this RFP.
-Please note that the deadline for submission of all pre-qualification documents to the SETA Contracts Unit is 4:00 p.m., Tuesday, March 22, 2016.
+Please note that the deadline for submission of all pre-qualification documents to the SETA Contracts Unit is 4:00 p.m., Tuesday, March 24, 2020.

-Any respondent that is a recent or current provider or contractor for SETA and has previously met pre-qualification requirements may rely on its previous documentation already on file with the SETA Contracts Unit.
-In order to do so, the respondent must contact Heather Luke, Contracts Analyst (916) 263-4072 by 4:00 p.m., March 22, 2016 to advise SETA of its intent to respond to this RFP based upon the documentation already on file with the Contracts Unit.
+Any proposer that is a recent or current provider or contractor for SETA and has previously met pre-qualification requirements may rely on its previous documentation already on file with the SETA Contracts Unit.
+In order to do so, the proposer must contact Corey Lagbao, Contracts Analyst (916) 263-3838 by 4:00 p.m., March 24, 2020 to advise SETA of its intent to respond to this RFP based upon the documentation already on file with the Contracts Unit.

-Within 48 hours (two working days), SETA staff will review all documentation submitted and contact, via telephone, those respondents who have submitted pre-qualification documents, but failed to meet the requirements.
+Within 48 hours (two working days), SETA staff will review all documentation submitted and contact, via telephone, those proposers who have submitted prequalification documents, but failed to meet the requirements.

-All respondents, whether SETA funded or non-SETA funded, will then have until 4:00 p.m., Friday, April 1, 2016, to submit any missing, incorrect, or incomplete pre-qualification documents.
+All proposers, whether SETA funded or non-SETA funded, will then have until 4:00 p.m., Friday, April 3, 2020, to submit any missing, incorrect, or incomplete pre-qualification documents.

-FAILURE OF A RESPONDENT TO SUBMIT INITIAL PRE-QUALIFICATION DOCUMENTS OR TO NOTIFY STAFF OF ITS INTENT TO REPLY ON PREVIOUSLY SUBMITTED DOCUMENTS BY 4:00 P.M.
-ON TUESDAY, MARCH 22, 2016 AND/OR THE FAILURE TO PROVIDE COMPLETE AND CORRECT PRE-QUALIFICATION DOCUMENTS BY 4:00 P.M.
-ON FRIDAY, APRIL 1, 2016, WILL DISQUALIFY SUCH RESPONDENT FROM ANY FURTHER FUNDING CONSIDERATION FOR THE FUNDING PERIOD COVERED BY THIS RFP.
+FAILURE OF A PROPOSER TO SUBMIT INITIAL PRE-QUALIFICATION DOCUMENTS OR TO NOTIFY STAFF OF ITS INTENT TO REPLY ON PREVIOUSLY SUBMITTED DOCUMENTS BY 4:00 P.M.
+ON TUESDAY, MARCH 24, 2020 AND/OR THE FAILURE TO PROVIDE COMPLETE AND CORRECT PRE-QUALIFICATION DOCUMENTS BY 4:00 P.M.
+ON FRIDAY, APRIL 3, 2020, WILL DISQUALIFY SUCH PROPOSER FROM ANY FURTHER FUNDING CONSIDERATION FOR THE FUNDING PERIOD COVERED BY THIS RFP.
 POSTMARKS AND OTHER PROOFS OF MAILING WILL NOT BE ACCEPTED.